javilobo8/news-scrapper/README.md

 Application for save/send posts from scrapping webs.
 Useful for news, forums, lists...

 ## TODO
+* Retreive from Reddit with API? - DONE
+* Add express for consume from some client. - DONE
+* Error handling. - DONE
 * Implement `maxRetries` client option.
-* Retreive from Reddit with API?
-* Add express for consume from some client.
-* Error handling.
 * Tests and e2e.